AIE-Lafayette/Floppy-Tutorial/README.md

 You can also add a lip to the pipe using another carefully placed cylinder.

 Decorate your scene however you like.
 See what improvements you can make on your own!

+## Creating a Unity Package

+To export a package for distribution, click on `Assets` &rarr; `Export Package...`.
+Then, in the window that appears, ensure that _all_ items are selected and click `Export...`.
+This will create a unitypackage file which can be sent as an attachment in an email or other message.